 Gardening is not just about providing your family and friends with fresh fruits and vegetables, or having the prettiest roses on the block, it’s a lifestyle that provides a lifetime of love and rewards.
-At Avant® Garden Décor, we share your love of gardening, and have products to help gardeners of all types and skill succeed at this rewarding past time.
-From stakes and saucers to organic fertilizers and pest control, the selection of Safer® brand and Gardener's Blue Ribbon® Products will make gardening that much easier.
+At Avant® Garden Décor, we share your love of gardening, and have products to help gardeners of all types and skill succeed at this rewarding pastime.
+From stakes and saucers to organic fertilizers and pest control, the selection of Safer® Brand and Gardener's Blue Ribbon® Products will make gardening that much easier.

 We’ve got great articles about plants and expert tips on gardening.
 Learn all about your plants in Planting 101 and get more inspiration from our great articles!